ffund/intro-ml-tss21/slides/6-tree.md

 Good:

+* Flexible with much faster inference time than KNN
 * Easy to interpret, close to human decision-making
 * Can derive feature importance
 * Easily handles mixed types, different ranges
-* Can find interactions that linear classifiers can't

 ### The good and the bad (2)

 Bad:

-* Need deep tree to overcome bias
+* Need greedy heuristic to train
 * Deep trees have large variance
 * Non-robust: Small change in data can cause large change in estimated tree